-If your appeal is upheld, the Deputy Head of Higher Education will inform you in writing within ten working days of the decision being made, and the case will be referred back to the relevant stage of this policy to be reconsidered.
+If your appeal is upheld, the Higher Education Academic Standards and Quality Manager will inform you in writing within ten working days of the decision being made, and the case will be referred back to the relevant stage of this policy to be reconsidered.
 If possible, the people who are involved in the reconsideration of the case will not have been involved when the case was originally considered.